-March is here, and right on cue the air quality in Chiang Mai and Northern Thailand has taken a turn for the worse.
+Every year it’s the same story in Chiang Mai and Northern Thailand: as the cool season draws to an end around late February or early March, the air quality quickly takes a turn for the worse.
 Yes, the “smoky season”—otherwise known as Chiang Mai’s “burning season”—is back again.

 If you’re a new arrival to the city, you might have many questions: “What causes the smoke?”, “How bad does it get?”, “How long does it last?”, “Should I go somewhere else?”, etc.

 As someone who has lived through many a smoky season—going back to 2002—I feel qualified to weigh in on this topic and give some advice.
 So let’s get right to it…